Half-Earth Day 2018

 South Africa’s Cape region is a global hotspot of unique and threatened biodiversity.

-Using remote sensing data and models, the Half-Earth Project Mapping Initiative has mapped the [richness] and [rarity] for a number of [species groups] for every square kilometer in the region.
+Using remote sensing data and models, the Half-Earth Project Mapping Initiative has mapped the richness and rarity for a number of species groups (richness for birds is shown here) for every square kilometer in the region.
 Notice the intricate fine-scale variation in biodiversity patterns that is missed by the coarser-resolution global map.

 Protected areas cover about 15% of this region and have been instrumental for the conservation of its unique flora and fauna.
 While the regional governments and institutions are dedicated to safeguarding this heritage, the map clearly shows that many key areas remain unprotected.

-In addition to the important traditional conservation protections, such as these [example protected areas, community-based conservation areas and private reserves]also play a key role in this region, particularly for safe-guarding against increasing human pressures.
+In addition to the important traditional conservation protections, such as the conservation areas, community-based conservation areas and private reserves also play a key role in this region, particularly for safe-guarding against increasing human pressures.

 Highlighting the global significance of priority sites for biodiversity conservation can empower local efforts to protect lands and seas, encourage local, regional and global support for additional protections.